25 Jun Sexism is the symptom. Genderism is the real virus.

 Better advice: Listen to your close friends’ advice, they know what you like and what you don’t.
 That’s why they became close friends.

-- Trust me, I know what I’m saying.
+- Trust me, I’m your parent, I know what I’m saying.

 What they’re really saying: I’m going to disregard the fact that times have changed and your circumstances can be very different to mine when I was growing up.
 Instead, can you give me this opportunity to tell you why I’m not a sell-out?

-Better advice: I can only tell you what I see, but my dating and growing up experience is very different from yours.
-Times have changed and you’re not identical to me which is a wonderful thing.
-So, gather all the advice you want from me, your other parent, your friends, and make your own judgment; whatever it is, I’ll support you.
-This is how young people become secure and independent rather than forever needing parental approval and second guessing anything they do.
+Better advice: Times have changed and you’re not identical to me which is a wonderful thing.
+Gather all the advice you want from me, your other parent, your friends, and make your own judgment; whatever it is, I’ll support you.
+This is how young people become secure and independent rather than forever needing other people’s approval and second guessing anything they do.

 - If it’s that time of the month, tiptoe extra carefully around her.